guoyu07/shareadraft/readme.txt

 === Share a Draft ===
-Contributors: nbachiyski
+Contributors: nbachiyski, ericmann
 Tags: post, post, draft, posts, drafts, share, sharing Requires at least: 3.2
-Tested up to: 3.3
+Tested up to: 4.1
 Stable tag: 1.4

 Let your friends preview one of your drafts, without giving them permissions to edit posts in your blog